All Episodes

 We measure our presidents based upon the manner in which they respond.

-Wouldn't have any business, you know, telling everybody how to fix up a city after a hurricane.
+Neither did Bush wouldn't have any business, you know, telling everybody how to fix up a city after a hurricane.

-The point is Obama said he did.
+The point is, Obama said he did.

 Obama portrayed himself.

-Here, let's get the speech.
+Here, let's give the speech.

-Maybe the excerpt of the speech.
+Give me the excerpt of the speech.

-This is June 3rd, 2008 in St. Paul, Obama's victory speech, having won the Democrat primary.
+This is June 3rd, 2008, in St. Paul, Obama's victory speech, having won the Democrat primary.

 America, this is our moment.